-App Platform’s engine support for dev databases is currently limited to PostgresSQL, but you can create a PostgresSQL, MySQL, or Redis managed database with DigitalOcean for use in your app.
+App Platform’s engine support for dev databases is currently limited to PostgresSQL, but you can create a PostgresSQL, MySQL, Redis, or MongoDB managed database with DigitalOcean for use in your app.

 Git submodules that reference SSH path style repos fail to build.
-Users will need to replace SSH submodule links with HTTPS.
+You will need to replace SSH submodule links with HTTPS.

 Private Git submodules may fail to build.
 If you attempt to reference private git submodules that are not accessible via the authenticated GitHub account you have connected, builds will fail.
 You must have your private git submodules stored in the GitHub account you have authorized App Platform to use.

 Browsers aggressively cache redirects, and as such you may need to clear your cache and hard refresh to see changes in your redirect configuration.